loopmode/crosslink/README.md

 If `project` is something called "hyper", it might contain many `workspace` folders like "web", "native", "server", "common" etc.
 Finally, while a `package` can also be considered a "project" on its own, here it is defined by simply having a `package.json`.

-Whenever a package grows too large - simply extract parts of it into another package in the same workspace, and simply import it without extra work other than running `cross-link` to update the links.
+Whenever a package grows too large - simply extract parts of it into another package in the same workspace, and simply import it without extra work other than running `crosslink` to update the links.

 If you don't publish your packages anyways, don't bother with globally unique scope names.
 They only have to be unique within the same `project`, so don't bother with `hyper-server`, just call it `server` and enjoy shorter imports.